Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

 You will only be able to save the project if all the required fields have been filled in properly and the data was successfully validated.

-If there are validation issues, warning messages will be displayed at the top to inform you on how to fix the issue.
+If there are validation issues, warning messages will be displayed at the top of the screen to inform you about the problem and how to fix it.
-Use the "Back" button to navigate to the page that has an issue.
+Use the "Back" button to navigate to the page that has issues.
+Once they are fixed click on the "Next" button to get back to the summary page.
+If there are no longer any issues you will be able to save the project.